 Probably not.
-In fact, bankruptcy attorneys find it distressing to hear that a new client drained a retirement account to pay bills.
+Bankruptcy attorneys find it distressing to hear that a new client drained a retirement account to pay bills.
 Why?
 Most retirement accounts are protected in bankruptcy.
 A filer can wipe out qualifying debt and keep a retirement account, leaving the filer in a solid financial position after bankruptcy.

-Other factors to consider include severe penalties and negative tax consequences that come with cashing out your retirement account early.
+Other factors include severe penalties and negative tax consequences associated with cashing out your retirement account early.
 Read on to learn more about why it is a bad idea to cash out your retirement account before filing for bankruptcy.

 Find out whether Chapter 7 or 13 is best for you.